Teacher of the Visually Impaired Jobs

-Teachers working in a TVI job should have an open line of communication with classroom teachers and other education personnel, giving their visually impaired students the best chance of a smooth and successful education.
+Teachers working in a TVI job should have an open line of communication with classroom teachers and other education personnel, giving their visually impaired students the best learning environment possible.
 The visually impaired teacher should make sure that braille or large-type texts are available to the students who need them.
 They are also responsible for creating their own education curriculum that identifies the student’s areas of need and teaches them in a way they can understand.

 Education Requirements for TVI Jobs